microsoft/autogen/website/docs/Use-Cases/Tune-User-Defined-Function.md

  - `tolerances`: (optional) a dictionary to specify the optimality tolerances on objectives.
 The keys are the metric names (provided in "metrics"), and the values are the numerical tolerances values.
  - `targets`: (optional) a dictionary to specify the optimization targets on the objectives.
 The keys are the metric names (provided in "metric"), and the values are the numerical target values.

-When lexico_objectives is not None, the arguments metric, mode, will be invalid, and flaml's tune uses CFO as the `search_alg`, which makes the input (if provided) `search_alg' invalid.
 In the following example, we want to minimize `val_loss` and `pred_time` of the model where `val_loss` has high priority.
 The tolerances for `val_loss` and `pre_time` are 0.02 and 0 respectively.
 We do not set targets for these two objectives and we set them to -inf for both objectives.

 ```python